sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 *Figure 5: Control-flow diagram for ETL Pipeline to automate the system through SQL Server Agent *

 ## Datamart was built using SSAS for Business Users
+- Cubes were built using SQL Server Analysis Services (SSAS) for multi-dimensional and Tabular analysis for business users.
+These cubes supported interactive dashboards and data visualizations for informed decision-making.

  ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/SalesM.PNG)